Springa13/FoundationPose/readme.md

 # Run program

+The program can be run through the main.py file for running all the video acquistion system, foundationpose model, and digital twin through.
+It has a command line interface that is easy to follow along with (i think) to be able to select what to run and when to run them.
+The main.py program may be slightly buggy or not work with some other programs.

+Alternatively, each part of the program can be run individually as detailed below:
+1. Video Acquisiton System

+Run through the 'take_video.py' file.
+'''
+python take_video.py [resolution] [fps]
+'''

+2. FoundationPose Model
 The paths have been set in argparse by default.
 If you need to change the scene, you can pass the args accordingly.
 By running on the validation data, you should be able to see the robot manipulating the mustard bottle.
 Pose estimation is conducted on the first frame, then it automatically switches to tracking mode for the rest of the video.
 The resulting visualizations will be saved to the `output/{data_folder}` specified in the argparse.
 ```
 python run_pose.py